JCSDA/jedi-docs/docs/jedi-components/saber/getting_started.rst

       resol: 8.0                       # NICAS subgrid resolution
       strategy: specific_univariate    # HDIAG and NICAS multivariate strategy (here: specific auto-correlation for each variable)

-  Other operators that can be useful for the static covariance matrix - vertical balance and variance - can be generated simulateously using the ensemble.
+  Other operators that can be useful for the static covariance matrix - vertical balance and variance - can be generated simultaneously using the ensemble.
 The corresponding yaml keys in the :code:`bump` section are:

   * For the vertical balance: